k-chuang/utopia-alexa-skill/README.md

 #### Codecov
 This project uses [Codecov](https://codecov.io/) to generate code coverage reports.
 [Codecov](https://codecov.io/) is a free, open source code coverage reporting tool that integrates seamlessly with GitHub.
 It calculates and measures code coverage and delivers the coverage metrics in a clear, understandable way.
 Similar to Travis CI, [Codecov](https://codecov.io/) also generates a clickable badge with the current code coverage metrics.

+## License

+See the [LICENSE](https://github.com/k-chuang/utopia-alexa-skill/blob/master/LICENSE) file for license rights and limitations (MIT).